 Every April, millions of Sikhs around the world celebrate Vaisakhi Day, a day that marks both the New Year and the anniversary of one of Sikhism's most important events, the establishment of Khalsa in 1699 with the first Amrit ceremony.

-The Vancouver metro area also has one of the largest Sikh populations outside of India and the largest Sikh community in the country.
+Even some locals may not be aware that the Vancouver metro area also has one of the largest Sikh populations outside of India and the largest Sikh community in the country.
 In Surrey, most of the city's Asian population are Sikhs, and one of the biggest and oldest gurdwaras (Sikh temples) in North America can be found here as well.

 Vaisakhi Day in Sikhism and Hinduism